efren-palacios/duellinks/_posts/content/reviews/structure-decks/2017-04-01-dragonic-knights.md

 **Xanxus** says:

-- Maybe {Evilswarm-Zahak} is a potential side Deck option.
+- Maybe {Evilswarm Zahak} is a potential side Deck option.

 **》3K《 All Day** says: